percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 Preparing the Backup
 ====================

-In order to prepare the backup you'll need to specify the keyring-file-data (server-id is stored in :file:`backup-my.cnf` file, so it can be omitted when preparing the backup).
+In order to prepare the backup you'll need to specify the keyring-file-data (server-id is stored in :file:`backup-my.cnf` file, so it can be omitted when preparing the backup, regardless of the |MySQL| version used).

 .. code-block:: bash